Koufuku5K/1035-project-2/README.md

 Circumstances
 -------------

-Early in the project one of our teammates left.
+Halfway through the project one of our teammates left.
+As a result the research he had done into JUnit for testing was never utilised.

 Work done by each team member: